Home - Bookapy Book Preview

 “You are keen,” Erren laughed.

-Darras sat in the lounge as Erren fussed around with what were basically snacks and a flagon of the best tasting beer he’d ever dreamed of having.
-For one thing it was cold, not just cool, but actually as cold as an upper mountain stream fresh off a glacier.
-Flavourful too, despite the cold, nor was it low potency military issue used to remove taint from water, an incredible treat for a man with no real sense of the finer things in life… other than Erriane.
+Darras sat in the lounge as Erren fussed around with snacks and a flagon of the best-tasting beer he’d ever dreamed of having.
+It was cold, not just cool, nor a low potency military issue used to remove taint from water, but as cold as an upper mountain stream fresh off a glacier.
+Flavourful, too, despite the cold, an incredible treat for a man with no real sense of the finer things in life… other than his Erriane.

 “I’m going to keep it easy for your first time,” Erren announced once she’d dropped off a tray of flatbread covered in cheese and spices in front of them.